Last Updated on July 23, 2024 by teamobn

 When drilling large holes on thick surfaces, drill bits create a lot of friction and get heated up fast.
 You have to keep the heat to a bare minimum since too much heat can alter the hardness of the drill bits.

-If you are drilling through standard metal or wooden materials, lubrication is not entirely necessary as most drill bits are manufactured for doing standard drilling.
+If you are drilling better holes through standard metal or wooden materials, lubrication is not entirely necessary as most drill bits are manufactured for doing standard drilling.
 However, when you are drilling holes on metal objects that are 1/8 inch or thicker, make sure to apply lubricant on the drill bits.

 In such circumstances cutting fluids can come in handy.
 It helps to cool down the cutting edges, makes the chips move away from the edges to make a clean-cut, and keeps the drill bits sharp.